Coombe Mill sits in its own hamlet between the villages of St Breward and St Tudy. Tucked away in the country there is plenty to do on the doorstep!

 The Old Inn St Breward

-|Turn left out of our car park.
-Left at the top of the hill.
-The pub is about a mile on the right.||The Old Inn at St Breward is a truly old world Cornish pub. the design dates back to the 16th Century like Coombe Mill itself.
+The Old Inn at St Breward is a truly old-world Cornish pub.
+The design dates back to the 16th Century like Coombe Mill itself.
 It is welcoming to families and pets.
 They are the highest pub in Cornwall with views out to the coast around Port Issac.
-Their Moorland Grills and Sunday Roasts are their specialty but be warned the portions are big.
+Their Moorland Grills and Sunday Roasts are their speciality but be warned the portions are big.
 This is a favourite with us and our holiday guests offering a cosy friendly atmosphere and good value.

 St Breward Stores

-|Turn left out of our car park.
-Left at the top of the hill. the shop is currently 1/2 mile on the left.||The village shop currently sits half way up the village but is due to relocate to the pub in May 2017.
-Open good hours and stocking a handy range of essentials this is a lifeline for many on their first day here or for top ups during the week.
+Open 7.30am – 7.30pm Monday to Saturday and 9.00am – 5.00pm Sundays.
+The Post Office and stores stock a handy range of essentials.
+This is a lifeline for many on their first day here or for top-ups during the week.
 They offer a delivery service to Coombe Mill guests.
-Order by Thursday before you arrive and have your groceries delivered into your property ahead of you.
+Order by Thursday before you arrive and have your groceries delivered to your property ahead of you.
 They will place chilled and frozen items in your fridge and freezer for you, pay them during the week to suit you.

 Snail’s Pace Café

-|Turn left out of our car park then right at the top of the lane.
-The start of the camel trail and cafe is at the bottom of the hill on the right before the bridge.||Local cafe at the start of the Camel Trail at Wenfordbridge with parking.
+Local cafe at the start of the Camel Trail at Wenfordbridge with parking.
 Serving hearty breakfasts and light meals, drinks and ice creams all day.
 The off road location is great for families with the freedom to sit outside or in, a toy box for toddlers and bike hire for exploring the trail.

 Large plant nursery selling to many of the commercial nurseries in Cornwall.
-Buy directly here, enjoy their show garden and light meals, snacks and cream teas in their cosy conservatory complete with woodburner in winter.
+Buy directly here, enjoy their show garden and light meals, snacks and cream teas in their cosy conservatory complete with wood burner in winter.
 See the Cedar Croft website for more details on opening times

 Turn right out of the car park.
 Turn right at the top of the lane.
 Hengar Manor is 1/2 mile on the left.
 For Camelford continue to the end of the lane.
 Turn right onto the B3266 towards Camelford.
 At the end of the road turn right by a BP filling station ( our closest).
 Turn left towards Delabole and Tintagel, the leisure centre is up here on the right.
-(10 minute drive from Coombe Mill)
+(10-minute drive from Coombe Mill)

-|Turn left out of our car park.
-Right at the top of the lane.
-The start of the camel trail and cafe is at the bottom of the hill on the right before the bridge.||Off road walking and cycle trail from Wenfordbridge via Bodmin and Wadebridge to Padstow along the old railway line following the river Camel.
+The Camel Trail is an off-road walking and cycle trail from Wenfordbridge via Bodmin and Wadebridge to Padstow along the old railway line following the river Camel.
 Beautiful and flat all year round.
-If cycling the whole way (17 miles) sounds too ambitious why not do a little from the village and from Wadebridge to Padstow another day (see family days out)|
+If cycling the whole way (17 miles) sounds too ambitious why not do a little from the village and from Wadebridge to Padstow another day.

-For flat cycling the Camel Trail is ideal, if you like a challenge the Moor is perfect.
+For flat cycling, the Camel Trail is ideal, if you like a challenge the Moor is perfect.
 Both are just a mile from here so easy to cycle to as long as you can cope with the hill out of Coombe Mill!

-|Turn left out of our car park.
-Left at the top of the hill.
-The play area is on the right after about 3/4 mile.||There is a fully fenced children’s play area up in the village, if you have exhausted the many play areas here on the farm why not meet the local children and give this one a go.
-Top tip, it is half way to the pub!
+There is a fully fenced children’s play area up in the village, if you have exhausted the many play areas here on the farm why not meet the local children and give this one a go.
+Top tip, it is halfway to the pub!

 Turn left out of our car park.
 Left at the top of the hill.
-The church is on the left after about 1/2 mile.||St Breward has a welcoming Methodist Church in the centre of the village.
-For a Catholic Church Bodmin St Mary’s is the nearest.|
+The play area is on the right after about 3/4 mile.